 - hydronephrosis, or swelling of the kidneys

-- urine culture: A laboratory test, usually taking 24 to 48 hours, in which the sample is analyzed to identify the type of bacteria causing the UTI, how much of it exists, and appropriate antibiotic treatment.
+- Urine culture: A laboratory test that usually takes 24 to 48 hours, in which the sample is analyzed to identify the type of bacteria causing the UTI, how much of it exists, and appropriate antibiotic treatment.

-- urine collection bag: A plastic bag is taped over your child’s genitals to collect the urine, though contact with the skin can contaminate the sample.
+- Urine collection bag: A plastic bag is taped over your child’s genitals to collect the urine.

-- catheterized urine collection: A plastic tube, or catheter, is inserted into the tip of a boy’s penis or into a girl’s urethra and into the bladder to collect urine.
+- Catheterized urine collection: A plastic tube, or catheter, is inserted into the tip of a boy’s penis or into a girl’s urethra and into the bladder to collect urine.
+This is the most accurate method.

 - kidney and bladder ultrasound

-- voiding cystourethrogram (VCUG): An X-ray that is taken while your child’s bladder is full.
-The doctor will inject a contrast dye and then have your child urinate (typically through a catheter) to observe how the urine flows out of the body.
-This can help detect any structural abnormalities that may be causing a UTI.
+A VCUG is an X-ray that is taken while your child’s bladder is full.
+The doctor will inject a contrast dye into the bladder and then have your child urinate (typically through a catheter) to observe how the urine flows out of the body.
+This can help detect any structural abnormalities that may be causing a UTI, and whether vesicoureteral reflux occurs.
+A DMSA is a nuclear test in which pictures of the kidneys are taken after the intravenous (IV) injection of a radioactive material called an isotope.

 - amoxicillin and clavulanic acid